Shack Track Confirmation Details

 Showing up for this expedition means a lot more than arriving in Ushuaia with your gear.
 It also means arriving well prepared, well trained, ready to be present, and committed to being a positive member of your team.
 If your lack of preparedness or other factors mean that you are physically incapable or if your actions, attitude or behavior jeopardizes you or the group we reserve the right to disqualify your participation in the expedition.
 Neither refunds or credits are given under such circumstances.

 Like many expeditions this adventure represents a significant financial investment on your part.
 We require that you purchase trip cancellation insurance or sign a waiver acknowledging that you are intentionally declining to do so.
 Trip cancellation insurance has many benefits including coverage if you need to cancel your expedition due to, among other things, illness or injury to yourself or that of a family member, especially when within 120 days of the expedition.
+Trip cancellation can also provide coverage if the trip is cancelled for reasons beyond our control.
+In this scenario the only possibility for compensation will come from your travel insurance provider.
 As a reminder your participation can be canceled, less 20%, up to and including 120 days prior to departure after which time no refunds or credits are available.
+If you are from the US click here to get an insurance quote from Travel Guard.
+If you are from outside the US contact us to receive a travel insurance quote.

 Medical Evacuation Insurance